Transitive and Intransitive Verbs

 運転手はタクシーを止めました。

-/untenshu wa takushii o tomemashita/
+/untenshu wa takushii o tomemashita./

 The driver stopped the taxi.